Four Factors Driving the Shortage of Supply Chain Workers

 Over the last two years, warehouses and distribution centers had to enforce capacity limits within their facilities.
 This meant that, in general, fewer workers were able to be in facilities than were required to complete operations.

 Therefore, we saw a combination of soaring demand (discussed in the previous section) and restrictions on the number of workers who were allowed to be in a warehouse at one time.
 Not to mention, there were some facilities that had to be shut down altogether for extended periods of time.
-These businesses were unable to process any orders during this time, further complicating the issue of massive demand and short staff.
+These businesses were unable to process any orders during this time,.
+This delay only further complicated the issue of massive demand and short staff.

 Luckily, we are beginning to see recovery and rebalancing efforts happening across the economy.